Cranium Command: Filming

 While work on the animation commenced at the newly built animation wing at Disney-MGM Studios, Rees flew to Los Angeles to begin filming the live-action main show elements.
 Eventually he would end up directing nearly all of the show elements, per him: “Everything that you see and hear from the 8 screens, 2 Audio-Animatronic figures, and the 10 discreet channels of sound."
-The complexity of creating the seemingly uncut point-of-view shots which had to interact with several other pieces of media was a "wild" task for the ambitious director.
+The complexity of creating the seemingly uncut point-of-view (POV) shots which had to interact with several other pieces of media was a "wild" task for the ambitious director.
 Without optical or digital assistance, he used camera tricks and matching blur frames to stitch together the POV footage to seem like one continuous shot.
 In addition, Rees took the cinematographer and camera operators to the filming locations prior to shooting.
 When there, they would do tests to figure out how to make the camera express behavior and emotion such as shyness, love, anger, fear, panic and worry.
 This was essential to the intended immersion that you were inside a boy's head, looking out his eyes as he experienced life and reacted to it.

 After the POV filming was complete, Rees took to a soundstage to film the live-action scenes involving the "body crew".
-Wanting to turn audience members' expectations on their ears, he cast various famous comedians of the time to play the roles in zany sets.
+He cast various famous comedians of the time to play the roles in unusual sets.
 The project's complexities continued to dominate, as Rees had to put one eye on the filming and one eye on a monitor playing the POV video in order to cue up the footage accordingly.
 Finally, he reached post-production by first mocking the eight screens of the theatre in Los Angeles and editing all the various film items together along with the animatronic dialogue, which bewildered executives such as Katzenberg when reviewing the production.

 Programming the Animatronics

 Once editing was complete, Rees came back to Orlando and spent the remaining time with Imagineering in the finished theatre putting all the pieces together.
-While Rees himself articulated the audio-animatronic of Buzzy, animator Rebecca Rees (Jerry's wife) took control of the live-animation of the droning Hypothalamus robot, as she was the one who came up with the idea behind the character.
+While Rees articulated the audio-animatronic of Buzzy, animator Rebecca Rees (Jerry's wife) took control of the live-animation of the Hypothalamus robot, as she was the one who came up with the idea behind the character.
 In an uncredited role, Kirk Wise voiced the Hypothalamus.
 For the animation of the Buzzy animatronic, Rees used the concept of the articulated arm the character sits on to create the illusion of centrifugal force.
 For example, when the boy's head turned right (simulated through the POV eye footage), Buzzy's platform and chair would swing to the left.
-This was yet another device to immerse the audience into the experience to feel like they were riding inside a human head even though the bench seating in the theatre did not move.
+This was another device to immerse the audience into the experience to feel like they were riding inside a human head even though the bench seating in the theatre did not move.